 Have a photo session with your guest.
-Snap a few pictures for your website or social media page.
+Snap a few pictures for your radio website or social media pages.
 Better yet, record the interview and upload it to your YouTube channel.

 Your listeners won’t mind the chance to see you in action.
 In fact, it builds credibility as people will actually see you right there with the guest.